Adventist Health Internal Communication Video Package

 Insights from the inside

-- Some internal communication content may be mission-critical but not necessarily interesting to employees; more creativity is necessary to get those videos viewed.
+Some internal communication content may be mission-critical but not necessarily interesting to employees; more creativity is necessary to get those videos viewed.
 For example, employees eager to hear about a merger or sale that impacts their work will be less interested in compliance training.
+So content of high importance requires less production value.